MikeWills/Uglee/readme.md

 `actions.js`.
 Edit the document filling in the information required.

 You can edit the `actions.js` I have or completely change the listing.

+Features:

+* Can check by artist, song, or genre and give smart-ass comments (and vote up or down on that song).
+* Owner can awesome and lame songs either publicly or via private message
+* Can be used as a fun chat-bot
+* Can autobop songs based on how many people are up or down voting the songs.

+Upcoming features:
+* Auto dj
+* More dynamic way of adding fun chat commands.